 Calculus Removal above and Below the Gumline

-Scaling teeth is greatly facilitated by a special instrument called an ultrasonic scaler.
+Scaling teeth is greatly facilitated by a special instrument called an ultrasonic scaler, which you learned about earlier in this page.
 By vibrating tartar off the teeth with the scaler we cause minimal trauma to the tooth enamel.
 In addition, the rapid manner in which it removes the tartar minimizes anesthetic time.
 The gentle nature of the scaler allows us to clean under the gumline and not irritate the gums.

 The tip vibrates 18,000 times per second, and literally vibrates tartar off the teeth.
 It does not harm the enamel, and lets us clean the teeth faster than doing it by hand.
 It continually sprays water to minimize heat buildup which could irritate the gums.